Environment-Centric Learning Approach for Gait Synthesis in Terrestrial Soft Robots: Gait Synthesis and Exploration

 We propose modified cost functions $J_t$ and $J_\theta$, respectively, that linearly weight the locomotion, variance and gait length as

-where $P,\Theta,S_p,S_\theta$ are the graph's translation, rotation and covariance trace matrices as summarized in \Sec \ref{Sec:Basics}A; and $\{\bm{\alpha}_t,\beta_t,\gamma_t,\alpha_\theta,\beta_\theta,\gamma_\theta\}$ are the linear weights.
+where $P,\Theta,S_p,S_\theta$ are the graph's translation, rotation and covariance trace matrices as summarized in \Sec \ref{Sec:Basics}A; and $\{\bm{\alpha}_t,\beta_t,\gamma_t,\alpha_\theta,\beta_\theta,\gamma_\theta\}$ are the tunable hyperparameters.
 Consequently, gait synthesis is formulated as a \underline{B}inary \underline{I}nteger \underline{L}inear \underline{P}rogramming (BILP) optimization problem with linear constraints that can be solved using optimization solvers, e.g., MATLAB\textregistered \texttt{ intlinprog}.
 The optimization problem for the synthesis of a translation-dominant gait $\mathbf{z}_t$ is formulated as

 where $\varepsilon_\theta$ is a user-defined scalar that limits the total permitted rotation for a simple cycle to ensure translation-dominance.
 Similarly, a rotation-dominant gait $\mathbf{z}_\theta$ can be synthesized via